 This traditional buckwheat cake with cranberry jam is a deeply satisfying cake that everyone, including coeliacs, can enjoy.
 And you will simply love the contrast between the nutty flavor and the freshness given by the choice of cranberry!

 I must admit that it is an all time favorite for me and my family, only tiramisu can be compared.

 If you want to be super vicious… try serving it with whipped cream aside and just thank me later 🙂

-Now, let’s go with this traditional buckwheat recipe!
+Now, let’s go with this traditional buckwheat flour recipe!